RegCoding/emotionsin_ai_package/README.md

 <img src="https://www.emotionsin.ai/architecture.jpg">

+# Pipeline

+- Prepare multiple pre-configured ai agent business profiles
+- Add a custom pre-trained emotional llm (trained on a corpus of emotional dialogs)
+- Refine emotional appraisal process
+- Add a cultural background filter
+- Improve the emotion_system_prompt and the internal emotional system with better explanations of the different emotional parameters

 # Psychological approach

 From a psychological standpoint, the emotional system processing new inputs would typically engage in a multi-step cognitive appraisal process.
 Here’s how such a function might operate conceptually: